Robert L. Howard: Military career

 Howard graduated from the National War College, Class 1987–1988.

 He received two master's degrees during his Army career which spanned 1956 to 1992.
 Howard retired as a colonel in 1992.

 He was one of the most decorated soldiers in the Vietnam War.
 NBC News said that Howard may have been the most highly decorated American soldier of the modern era, while KWTX-TV states that he was "said to be the most decorated service member in the history of the United States".
 John Plaster in his 1998 book SOG: The Secret Wars of America's Commandos in Vietnam states that Howard "remains to this day the most highly decorated American soldier."

+Later life

 His residence was in Texas and he spent much of his free time working with veterans until the time of his death.
 He also took periodic trips to Iraq to visit active duty troops.

 Howard died of pancreatic cancer at a hospital in Waco, Texas, on December 23, 2009.
 He was survived by four children and five grandchildren.
 His funeral was in Arlington National Cemetery on February 22, 2010.

 Legacy

 In 2014, Howard was announced as the recipient of United States Special Operations Command's Bull Simons award for his "lifetime achievements in Special Operations".

 In April 2017 a building at the Rowe Training Facility on Camp Mackall was named Howard Hall in his honor.
+The Alabama Department of Veterans Affairs named its fourth State Veterans Home, constructed in 2012 in Pell City, Alabama, in Howard's honor.